get-convex/turbo-expo-nextjs-clerk-convex-monorepo/README.md

 The script will log you into Convex if you aren't already and prompt you to create a project (free).
 It will then wait to deploy your code until you [set the environment variables in the dashboard](https://dashboard.convex.dev/deployment/settings/environment-variables?var=OPENAI_API_KEY&var=CLERK_ISSUER_URL):

 - Configure Clerk with [this guide](https://docs.convex.dev/auth/clerk).
-- The CLERK_ISSUER_URL can be found in the "convex" template [here](https://dashboard.clerk.com/last-active?path=jwt-templates) and add it to your environment variables.
+- The CLERK_ISSUER_URL can be found in the "convex" template [here](https://dashboard.clerk.com/last-active?path=jwt-templates).
+Make sure to add it to your environment variables on Convex.
-- Add the OPENAI_API_KEY from https://platform.openai.com/account/api-keys
+- Add the OPENAI_API_KEY from [OpenAI](https://platform.openai.com/account/api-keys) to your Convex environment variables as well.

 3. Create a `.env` file using the `.example.env` as a template and fill out your Convex, Clerk, and OpenAI environment variables.